jcupa/Spotify_Data_Analysis_Using_API/.ipynb_checkpoints/README-checkpoint.md

 **What I have learned so far from this project:**

-- How to create access token
+- How to create an access token
 - Extract the Data using Spotify's API
 - Convert the collected data into Pandas dataframe
 - Perform data analysis and visualization task using different python libraries